salmanshaikh18/LearnJavaScript/AdvanceJS.md

      ```

 In JavaScript, these principles are implemented in a slightly different way compared to class-based languages, but the core concepts remain consistent.
 Understanding how these principles work in JavaScript is essential for effective object-oriented programming in the language.

+:) eval()
+==>
+In JavaScript, `eval()` is like having a magic button that can instantly understand and run a piece of code written as a text string.
+Imagine you're a teacher, and your students give you instructions written on a piece of paper.
+You read the instructions and immediately follow them to do something.

+So, `eval()` takes a bunch of instructions that are written as a string (text), and it makes the computer do those things right away.
+It's like giving the computer a set of directions in a language it understands, and it does whatever those directions say.

+However, while `eval()` can be really powerful, it's like giving the computer a blank check – it can run any code, even bad or harmful code.
+So, it's important to use `eval()` carefully and only with code you trust.

+:) contentDocument
+==>
+Sure thing!
+Imagine you're looking at a web page.
+This web page is like a document with text, images, and all sorts of stuff.
+Now, the web page lives inside a browser window, kind of like how a picture can be inside a picture frame.

+In JavaScript, when you're working with a web page that's inside a frame or an iframe (a smaller window inside the main browser window), you can use the term `contentDocument` to talk about the actual document inside that smaller window.
+It's like saying "Hey, let's look at the stuff that's inside that little window!"

+So, `contentDocument` is like a way for JavaScript to point to and control the content inside those smaller windows within the main browser window.
+It's a bit like using a remote control to interact with a TV that's inside a room within your house.